jacketdembys/iksolver/README.md

-# Inverse Kinematics of Robotic Manipulators Using a New Learning-by-Example Method
+# Paper: "Inverse Kinematics of Robotic Manipulators Using a New Learning-by-Example Method"

 ## <div align="center">Requirements</div>